rssh/dotty-cps-async/docs/BasicUsage.rst

-Yet one pair of names 'lift/unlift' used in monadless library by Flavio W. Brasill and can be enabled by importing `cps.syntax.monadless.*`.
+Yet one pair of names 'lift/unlift', used for example in the |monadless|_ library by Flavio W. Brasill,  can be enabled by importing `cps.syntax.monadless.*`.

 .. code-block:: scala